Skip to main content

 What shipped

-• Google ADK (Agent Development Kit) backend — a new FastAPI service (then internally called Bumblebee AI) hosting purpose-built agents
+• Google ADK (Agent Development Kit) backend — a new FastAPI service hosting purpose-built agents

-• GIS Agent — handles geocoding, layer queries, spatial analysis, routing
+• GIS Agent — geocoding, layer queries, spatial analysis, routing

 • Salesforce Agent — pulls account and opportunity data and grounds answers in customer records

-• WebSocket session management with heartbeat + exponential backoff reconnection — production stability from the start
+• WebSocket session management with heartbeat + exponential-backoff reconnection — production stability from day one

 Why it mattered

 A single LLM trying to do GIS, CRM, and conversational reasoning all at once gets each of them wrong.
-Specialists do better. v0.2 set up the orchestration so a question like "Which Salesforce accounts are within 10 miles of our new Houston location?"* could route the GIS half to one agent and the CRM half to another, then compose the answer.
-The pattern is the same today — we just have eight specialists instead of two.
+Specialists do better. v0.2 set up the orchestration so a question like "which Salesforce accounts are within 10 miles of our new Houston location?"* could route the spatial half to one agent and the CRM half to another, then compose the answer.
+The pattern is the same today — we just have more specialists.